linkerd/linkerd2/doc/automatic-tls.md

 ### Getting started with TLS

 The conduit control plane must be installed with the `--tls=optional` flag:

 ```
 conduit install --tls=optional |kubectl apply -f -
 ```

-This causes a Certificate Authority (CA) container to be run in the control plane.
-The CA is responsible for watching the Kubernetes API for new Conduit-enabled pods and, as new pods are created, it ensures that the pod has access to a Kubernetes Secret holding the credentials for that Deployment (or Replication Controller or etc).
+This causes a Certificate Authority (CA) container to be run in the control-plane.
+The CA watches for the creation and updates of Conduit-enabled pods.
+For each Conduit-enabled pod, it generates a private key, issues a certificate, and distributes the certificate and private key to each pod as a Kubernetes Secret.

 Once you've configured the control plane to support TLS, you may enable TLS for each application when it is injected with the Conduit proxy: